eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 [Figure 11](#61-scope) depicts the PID Providers and Attestation Providers to the left of the Wallet Unit.
-To the left and below of this, the figure also shows that each PID Provider and Attestation Provider will register itself with a PID Provider Trusted List Provider or an Attestation Provider Trusted List Provider in its Member State.
+To the left and below of this, the figure also shows that each PID Provider and Attestation Provider will register itself with a PID Provider Registrar or an Attestation Provider Registrar in its Member State.
 The Member State notifies the PID Provider or Attestation Provider to the European Commission.

 If the registration and notification processes are successful, at least the following happens:

 - Data about the PID Provider or Attestation Provider is included in the registry of the relevant Registrar.
-- The PID Provider or Attestation Provider receives an access certificate.
+- The PID Provider or Attestation Provider receives an access certificate, and optionally one or more registration certificates.
 - The trust anchors of the PID Provider or Attestation Provider are included in a Trusted List.